 Backburner contains codebases that we find interesting, but that we for some reason will not prioritize at the moment.

-Codebases can be moved here from Research, Identify, Commit or Assess and can also be moved back to those columns (except Research) when we prioritize them again.
+Codebases can be moved here from Research, Identify, Connect or Assess and can also be moved back to those columns (except Research) when we prioritize them again.

-A codebase exits Identify for Commit when codebase stewards have received Foundation approval for possible stewardship of the codebase.
+A codebase exits Identify for Connect when codebase stewards have received Foundation approval for possible stewardship of the codebase.

 Codebases may also move to Backburner or Archive at any time.

-The codebase can exit Commit towards Assess when the community makes a public expression of commitment to aspire to stewardship, for instance in the
+The codebase can exit Connect towards Assess when the community makes a public expression of commitment to aspire to stewardship, for instance in the

 README of a codebase.
-Codebases may also move from Commit to Backburner or Archive at any time.
+Codebases may also move from Connect to Backburner or Archive at any time.

 To enter Assess, codebase maintainers must agree to assessment against the Standard for Public Code criteria.
 This agreement should be made with knowledge that we will publish the codebase in the list of codebases we work with.